yousefashaheen07-cloud/Penetration-Testing-Reports/README.md

 # ABOUT

-A practical collection of penetration testing reports, lab findings, real-world vulnerabilities, security projects, tools, and course notes.
+A collection of penetration testing reports, vulnerability findings, security projects, tools, and cybersecurity course notes, covering both lab environments and real-world vulnerabilities..